maliktouseefahmad/Eloquent-JavaScript/00_intro.md

 {{index [programming, "difficulty of"]}}

 Besides explaining JavaScript, I will introduce the basic principles of programming.
 Programming, it turns out, is hard.
-The fundamental rules are simple and clear, but programs built on top of these rules tend to become complex enough to introduce their own rules and complexity.
+The fundamental rules are simple and clear, but programs built on top of these rules tend to tend to become complex enough to introduce their own rules and complexity.
 You're building your own maze, in a way, and you might just get lost in it.

 {{index learning}}

-There will be times when reading this book feels terribly frustrating.
+There will be times when reading this book feels terribly frustrating, especially without the use of an actual computer.
 If you are new to programming, there will be a lot of new material to digest.
+Thus, because of your state of having "No-Tech", we will move extra slow and give examples that may seem painfully slow for those who already know the material.
 Much of this material will then be _combined_ in ways that require you to make additional connections.

-It is up to you to make the necessary effort.
+It's up to you to make the necessary effort, though if you're attempting to tackle a programming language without a computer, then we expect that you already have the certain level of drive that is required for your success.
 When you are struggling to follow the book, do not jump to any conclusions about your own capabilities.
-You are fine—you just need to keep at it.
-Take a break, reread some material, and make sure you read and understand the example programs and ((exercises)).
-Learning is hard work, but everything you learn is yours and will make subsequent learning easier.
+You are fine--you just need to keep at it.
+Take a break, reread some material, and make sure you understand the example programs and exercises.
+Learning is hard work, especially without the normal tools for the job, but everything you learn is your and will make subsequent learning easier.

 {{quote {author: "Ursula K. Le Guin", title: "The Left Hand of Darkness"}